albrow/zoom/CONTRIBUTING.md

 3. If the project does not support semantic versioning, then the version should be pinned to the latest commit hash.
 E.g.,
    `ref: 2b2c4ccb8692bb9d0ac6411c1fe47bb04be0ee05`.

+After you have added/updated a dependency, be sure to run `glide install` to have Glide install the appropriate version to the `vendor` directory.
+Then run `git add -f vendor` to have add the dependency to version control as a submodule.
+Submodules are certainly confusing and not ideal, but this is the only way we know of to install dependencies in the `vendor` folder in a way that will work with `go get` for users who do not have Glide.